mila3245/Comfort-food-project1/README.md

 Project Description
 Before you start writing any code, your group should outline the scope and purpose of your project.
 This helps provide direction and prevent scope creep.

-Write this as a summary of your interests and intent, including:
+Write this as a brief summary of your interests and intent, including:
 ●	Problem / Motivation
 ●	How it addresses the problem
 ●	Possible source for such data
 Summary
 Dark kitchen and food deliveries have seen massive growth since 2020 because of the Covid19 pandemic.
-We have designed Comfort Food App to contribute to existing ways different people such as busy professionals and weight-conscious individuals can work out a good meal at lunchtime yet carry on with their daily tasks.
+We have designed Comfort Food App to contribute to existing ways different people such as busy professionals, weight-conscious working class individuals and food lovers can work out a good meal at lunchtime, yet carry on with their daily tasks.
 The goal of Comfort Food is to unite and simplify the three steps of preparing delicious home-cooked meals: plan, shop and cook, into one intuitive process.
-In the meantime, it provides an atmosphere to encourage, inspire and elevate the next-gen home cooks.
+This provides an atmosphere to encourage, inspire and elevate the next-gen home cooks.

 Role	Frontend UI/UX design
+Tools	•	Pen and paper
+•	Figma
+•	Sketch
+•	HTML/CSS, JavaScript
+•	Git and GitHub
+•	Logo
+•	Google font link guide
+•	Colour Wheel
+•	Pinterest
 Deliverables 	•	User research
 •	Wireframes
 •	Prototype
 •	Usability testing
-Tools	•	Pen & paper
-•	Figma
-•	Sketch
-•	HTML/CSS, JavaScript
-•	Git and GitHub

 Problem to solve.
 •	People prefer to pick fresh produce from brick-and-mortar stores to ensure their quality.